About the team

 Aerostructures

-Aerostructures focuses on the design and manufacture of lightweight airframe components such as fins, body tubes, and the nosecone as well as internal spacing.
-The department's goal is to build a flight-stable 13-ft bodywork made of filament wound fiberglass and … Using the knowledge gained from literature review, the team will be responsible for designing and fabricating the airframe, nose cone, payload and electronics, and motor bays.
-Challenges include calculation and analysis of airframe stress distribution, fin stresses, Aerodynamic Analysis, and design & manufacturing processes.
+Aerostructures focuses on the development and production of lightweight airframe components, including fins, body tubes, and nosecones, as well as internal spacing.
+A 13-foot flight-stable body made of filament-wound fiberglass is the goal of the department, and the group will oversee designing and fabricating the airframe, nose cone, payload, electronics, and motor bays.
+The challenges include the computation and analysis of airframe stress distribution, fin stress, and payload.

 Propulsion

-A rocket is meant to fly, and without our propulsion department this wouldn't be possible.
-Propulsion focuses on making sure the rocket can reach this years altitude objective of 20,000 feet through the use of commercial rocket motors.
-These motors utilize the immense energy released in chemical combustion reactions to eject mass downward, launching the rockets upward.
-Most rockets use solid fuel motors, but it is possible to use liquid fuel, or even a hybrid composition for fuel!
-Our propulsion department also makes concerted efforts to get more of our team members certified with official high power rocketry (HPR) associations.
-Higher level certifications allow for the use of larger, more powerful motors that emphasize the "high power" in high power rocketry.
+A rocket is meant to fly, and without our propulsion department, this wouldn't be possible.
+Propulsion focuses on ensuring that the rocket can achieve its altitude objective of 20,000 feet this year by utilizing commercial rocket motors.
+The motors emit mass downwards, thereby propelling the rockets upwards.
+Most rockets use solid fuel motors, but it is also possible to use liquid fuel or a hybrid composition.
+Our rocketry department works hard to get our team members certified with high-power rocketry organizations.
+Higher-level certifications permit the use of larger, more powerful motors, which emphasize the "high power" in high-power rocketry.

 Avionics

-The brains of the rocket.
-A typical rocket uses an avionic system housed in a single electronics bay, or e-bay, this includes a flight computer, ranging from a simple microcontroller to a sophisticated computer board.
-The avionics department focuses on all the aircraft electronics and control systems that are responsible for all the sensors aboard the rocket.
-The flight computer receives measurements from sensors and determines when to trigger events such as parachute deployment and engine staging.
-Some sensors include an inertial measurement unit (IMU), an altimeter, a GPS and RF tracker, etc.
+The brains of the rocket's engines.
+A rocket employs an avionic system that is housed in a single electronics bay, or e-bay.
+This includes a flight computer, ranging from a simple microcontroller to a sophisticated computer board.
+Aircraft electronics and control systems that handle all the sensors aboard the rocket are the focus of the aviation electronics department.
+The flight computer acquires measurements from sensors and determines when to initiate events such as parachute deployment and engine staging.
+Some sensors include an IMU, an altimeter, a GPS, an RF tracker, etc.

 Payload